Welcome to CSC 151! The official course description for this class is:

 Lab write-ups will be graded on a binary scale, 0 or 1.
 You will earn a 1 if your write-up includes a solution or evidence of serious effort for each exercise in the lab and a 0 if the write-up was not turned in or if some assigned exercises are not attempted.
 If you were not able to complete some exercises because of their difficulty, you can still earn full credit by explaining where you got stuck and coming to talk with the instructor as soon as possible.
 In short, every diligent student should earn full credit for lab write-ups.

-A homework assignment is due each Tuesday night at 10:30 PM (when there is no project or exam).
-The homework is intended to let you learn and apply some new algorithms and ideas, rather than merely checking that you’ve learned the basic concepts (as the quizzes do).
+A homework assignment is due each Tuesday night at 10:30pm, except when there is a project or exam due.
+The homework is intended to help you learn and apply some new algorithms and ideas, rather than merely checking that you’ve learned the basic concepts (as the quizzes do).
 However, they are not intended to be huge undertakings.
-If you find the assignments are consistently taking longer than 3-4 hours, please talk to me.
+If you find the assignments are consistently taking longer than 3–4 hours, please talk to me.

 I will give you instructions about what forms of collaboration are permitted on each homework assignment, but generally you will be allowed to work with one or two other students from our section.

-The course will also include one more substantial project, in which you will have an opportunity to exercise your creativity in working on a program over two weeks.
+The course will also include a substantial project, in which you will have an opportunity to exercise your creativity in working on a program over two weeks.
 I will inform you of the grading rubric when the project is assigned.

-The course schedule includes 12 quizzes; your lowest quiz grade will be dropped.
+The course schedule includes 12 quizzes.
 Because the goal of the quizzes is to check that you have learned basic skills, an answer that is basically correct will receive full credit, even if there are minor syntax issues.
 For code, my rule of thumb is that the code is basically correct if I believe you could quickly make it work at the computer (and it uses the required ideas).
 A partially correct answer will receive partial credit at my discretion.

-As opportunities for you to demonstrate your programming and design prowess, there will be four take-home exams and an optional final exam.
+As opportunities for you to demonstrate your programming and design prowess, there will be four take-home exams.
 The following are their due dates (10:30 PM), though they will be distributed 5-7 days in advance of the due date.

 You should find the exams challenge you to go beyond what we have done in class.

-Midterm take-home exams Take-home exams are open notes, open computer, and open instructor.
+Take-home exams are open notes, open computer, and open instructor.
 However, because I intend the exams to assess your own individual understanding of the material, collaboration on exams is not permitted.
 You should not talk to anyone (except me) about take-home exams before they are graded and returned.
 You should not discuss the exam problems (nor your answers) with anyone else.
-You should not give any information about your progress on the exam (e.g., which problems you have completed or which you found difficult), and neither should you ask others about their progress.
+This includes other faculty, class mentors, CS tutors, and any other student, including students who are not currently in this course.
+You should not give any information about your progress on the exam (e.g., which problems you have completed or which you found difficult), nor should you ask others about their progress.
 If you have any doubt about what is and is not permissible, ask the instructor.

 Work is due at the time and date specified in the assignment.
 Each calendar day your work is late will reduce your grade by one letter grade (exams excluded).
 Work must still be submitted by the due date if you have arranged a prior excused absence.